 "Balkan states, which are not yet members of the European Union, are in a difficult situation.
-Some EU regulations are not valid in such countries, and often the dirty industry facilities move there as it would have never been allowed to operate them in the EU anymore.
-It is the task of the local government and authorities to grant their citizens right to a healthy environment, and people should be able to enforce their rights," says Martin Skalský from the Arnika's Citizens Support Centre.
+Some EU regulations are not valid in such countries, and often the dirty industry facilities move there as they would have never been allowed to operate in the EU anymore.
+It is the task of the local governments and authorities to grant their citizens right to a healthy environment, and people should be able to enforce their rights," says Martin Skalský from the Arnika's Citizens Support Centre.

-"The aim of the events we organize in Zenica this week is to inform people affected by the steelworks pollution about their rights.
+"The aim of the events we organized in Zenica this week is to inform people affected by the steelworks pollution about their rights.
 It concerns especially Zenica's uptown of hillside villages nearby the factory.
 We also opened an expert debate on the legal steps to be taken in order to improve the situation," says Mr. Skalský.
 The head of the Citizens Support Centre points out the importance of the debate about possible solutions to solve the catastrophic pollution.
-The representatives of the Ministry of the Environment, the Ecological Inspectorate and even the Mittal Steel Company have been asked to make an official statement on this issue months ago, but have not yet joined the debate.
+The representatives of the Ministry of the Environment, the Ecological Inspectorate, and even the Mittal Steel Company have been asked to make an official statement on this issue months ago, but they have not yet joined the debate.

 (2) Czechs Help in Central Bosnia: Inhabitants of Zenica Suffocate by Exhalations and the ArcelorMittal Corporate Is to Blame (press release, 5 February 2014)